pixl8/docker-commandbox-lite/README.md

 ## Overview

-This image is nothing more than Alpine linux with OpenJDK 11 and Commandbox Lite.
+This image is nothing more than Alpine linux with OpenJDK 11, Commandbox Lite and bare minimum packages for running Commanxbox utility commands.
 Its intended purpose is as a base image to run basic box commands for workflows such as Github Actions. e.g.

 * Publish a package
 * Install dependencies
+* Run a test suite
 * Other commands you may write in cfml

 ## License